Rome is different than any other city I’ve ever visited. Rome is an amazing mix of ancient sights engulfed by modern society.

 Trust me, it is worth it!
 The crowds can become overwhelming in the Vatican.
 Honestly, there are a lot of tips for visiting the Vatican that you should know about before you go.

-We have loads of tips for avoiding the crowds at The Colosseum and Roman Forum in our Ultimate Guide to Visiting Ancient Rome.
+We have loads of tips for avoiding the crowds at The Colosseum and Roman Forum in our ruins in Rome post.

 For great tips that will help you to navigate the Vatican read this post from Tigrest Travel.
 Her post is full of so much useful information!